DataDog/documentation/content/en/metrics/guide/dynamic_quotas.md

 If your monitor alerts, Datadog identifies the culprit, spiking metrics and asks permission via Slack to automatically apply Metrics without Limits configurations to these metrics; reducing the usage and costs of these metrics on your behalf.

 Datadog’s Intelligent query insights provide us a list of the actively queried tags that we use to configure problematic metrics such that you are guaranteed the most cost-optimized configuration that doesn’t sacrifice visibility.
 Dynamic metric quotas help protect your organization from unintentional cardinality and budget overages and relieves your teams from having to play whack-a-mole to remediate metric volume spikes.
+(Learn more about using Datadog's Estimated Usage Metrics to monitor your metric volume usage [here][10])

 ## Setup